 St Albans House and Vice Captain: Nolwen and Adrian

 St Faustina House and Vice Captain: Evie and Jizelle

 St John Southworth House and Vice Captain: Kaimu and Trivana

 St Teresa House and Vice Captain: Aleksandra and Naz

 Prayer plays an important part in the life of our school.
 The school environment supports this by including prayer focuses with current liturgical icons, artefacts, symbols and prayers in each classroom and across the school.
 Across the school (in the hall, corridors and office area), these are planned and arranged by our House Captains.
 These environments help to promote a ‘stillness’ and encourage us all to communicate with God.

-An example of how the House Captains implemented this was in December, when they planned, prepared and delivered Advent Prayer Stations in a Covid-19 secure way.
+An example of how our previous House Captains implemented this was in December, when they planned, prepared and delivered Advent Prayer Stations in a Covid-19 secure way.
 They ensured that each class had the necessary materials and that the resources reflected upon the true meaning of Christmas.

-Currently, the House Captains are working hard to develop our ‘Prayer Focus’ further by creating a whole school prayer based on the life and work of our patron Saint, St Agnes.
+Currently, this year’s House Captains are working hard to develop our ‘Prayer Focus’ further by creating a whole House Saint prayer based on the life and work of our House Saints.
 The House Captains also have big plans to create “Pop-up Prayer Stations” so watch this space!

 As well as this important spiritual role, the House Captains also work closely with our new pupil leadership team: The Social Action Leaders.
-They have termly meetings with Mrs Keogh to think about and suggest different ways of fundraising both locally and nationally.
+They have termly meetings with Mrs Keogh to think about and suggest different ways of fundraising both locally, nationally and internationally.
 After each meeting, the House Captains then have a short research project to complete and they begin to put their plans into action.